cisco/cisco-network-node-utils/lib/cisco_node_utils/cmd_ref/README_YAML.md

 => ["no tacacs-server host myhost key md5 mypassword"]
 ```

-This approach is quick to implement and concise, but less flexible - in
-particular it cannot handle a case where different platforms (or different
+Printf-style wildcards are quick to implement and concise, but less flexible - in particular they cannot handle a case where different platforms (or different
 client APIs!) take parameters in a different order - and less readable in
 the Ruby code.